-As more and more of the Tyne Kittiwake’s favourite buildings, were either demolished or made unusable following the installation of new anti-bird deterrents, many Kittiwakes found themselves searching for alternative places to nest and bring life to the next generation of Kittiwakes.
+As more and more of the Tyne Kittiwake’s favourite buildings, are either demolished or made unusable following the installation of new anti-bird deterrents, they are finding themselves searching for alternative places to nest and bring life to the next generation of Kittiwakes.

 in and behind

 This did not stop the Kittiwakes nesting and the Kittiwakes continued to build their nests on and around the netting.
 Unfortunately during the 2018 breeding season, two adults became fatally trapped in anti-bird netting and a chick become trapped behind some netting.
 The chick remained trapped from the 19th July till the 30th July 2018.

 “The chicks small size enabled it to fit through; but as the bird started to grow, it found find itself imprisoned and unable to escape.
 Thankfully the bird was eventually freed and taken into care by the Fire and Rescue Service and the RSPCA”.

 A new anti-bird deterrent used – ‘fire-gel’.

 As the Kittiwakes started to return to the River Tyne and the Quaysides of Newcastle and Gateshead early 2019, the owners of Phoenix House removed some of the unsuitable ‘anti-bird netting’ and replaced these with a new anti-bird deterrent; fire-gel.
 To a bird the harmless (and invisible to the human eye) Ultra Violet (UV) light projecting from the non-toxic Gel is seen as a flame and hence a hazard to avoid.
 The small group of Kittiwakes that settled down, high up on Phoenix House, showed signs of being unhappy with the fire gel, however their instinct to nest was higher.
 They adapted to its presence pretty quickly.